U.S. Right to Know

 U.S. Right To Know (USRTK) is a nonprofit organization.
-It was founded in 2014 by Gary Ruskin, and the organization is primarily funded by Organic Consumers Association.
+It was founded in 2014 by Gary Ruskin and Stacy Malkin.
+The organization has been primarily funded by Organic Consumers Association starting with a $44,500 grant to launch the organization.
+The Organic Consumers Association was the sole funder during USRTK's first years and remained as its largest funder in later years with payments totaling more than $1 million as of 2021.

 The organization is known for anti-GMO activism, and for promoting the COVID-19 lab leak theory.

 In 2025, USRTK filed a public records lawsuit against the University of North Carolina at Chapel Hill for withholding many research documents belonging to Ralph Baric.